elishacloud/dxwrapper/README.md

 ### Development
 DxWrapper is written mostly in C++ using Microsoft Visual Studio Community 2017.

-Compilation depends on [Detours Express 3.0](http://research.microsoft.com/en-us/projects/detours/).
-The include and library paths may need to be changed depending on where Detours is installed.

-The project uses the Windows 10 SDK and WDK.
+The project requires both the Windows 10 SDK and WDK.
 The exact version required can be seen in the project properties in Visual Studio.

 Thanks for stopping by!